-Meeting dates shall be set by the Chair through the REB office.
-Bi-monthly meetings will be held twice a month though the Chair may call additional meetings if the need arises.
+Meeting dates shall be set by the Chair through the REB Office.
+Each of Mount Sinai Hospital's two REBs will meet once a month though the Chair may call additional meetings if the need arises.
 A quorum shall consist of at least 5 members of the REB and include at least one physician and one non-physician.
 Members will be assigned protocols in an equitable fashion to review.
 Protocols will only be approved if sufficient and appropriate expertise is available at the meeting to ensure adequate review as determined by the MAC.

-MSH REB Terms of Reference Version Date: 06Jan2012 Since attendance at REB meetings is crucial to the success of the review procedure, failure to attend two-thirds (66%) of the REB meetings will result in loss of membership to the Board.
+Since attendance at REB meetings is crucial to the success of the review procedure, failure to attend two-thirds (66%) of the REB meetings will result in loss of membership to the Board.
 In the event that a REB member fails to meet these criteria, the appropriate Hospital leader will be notified by the Chair of the REB so that a replacement can be obtained from that Department/ Division.